 The resort is adjacent to the Kgaswane Mountain Reserve, a scenic nature reserve known for its breeding herd of sable antelope as well as its hiking trails.
 A gate on the hotel grounds allows hotel guests to enter the reserve directly.
 We had a great workout hiking up to the viewing deck.
 My children enjoyed it so much on the first day that they wanted to do it again on the second day.

 A visit to the Hunters Rest Spa is a must.
 The attractive spa looks out onto the nature reserve.
 It is run by two vibrant women who are passionate about what they do.
 A variety of spa treatments and natural healing therapies are offered and the therapist will help you choose the best treatment for your needs, whether it is to calm your mind, stimulate your body or relieve tired muscles.
 There is a steam room and a jacuzzi as well as a special kids section for pamper parties and kids treatments.
 I had a wonderfully relaxing hot stone massage and my daughter was treated to a pampering facial.

 A Sunday market was recently established at the hotel.
 It makes a pleasant outing, with activities for the kids and stalls selling edible goodies, arts and crafts and much more.
 Although it is still in its early stages, there are plans to grow it considerably.

 Reconnecting with nature, and being woken up by the symphony of birds, we had an enjoyable weekend with a harmonious balance of activity and relaxation.
-Protea Hotel by Marriott Hunters Rest is an idyllic affordable getaway from Johannesburg, whether it is a romantic, family or friends getaway, a wedding, or a work breakaway.
-Take advantage of their special offers.
+ANEW Resort Hunters Rest is an idyllic affordable weekend getaway near Johannesburg, whether it is a romantic, family or friends getaway, a wedding, or a work breakaway.

 Pin this image